OBOD Gulf Coast Gathering

 FOOD AND BEVERAGES

-Three meals a day will be served at the gathering.
-(Click here for menu) Vegetarian options will be available at each meal but please note that dairy products and eggs will often be used even in vegetarian dishes.
-We will do our best to have some non-dairy/egg and gluten-free choices available, but will not be able to produce full vegan or gluten-free meals.
-If you have food concerns, there are several markets and restaurants near the camp where you can purchase food that meets your requirements.
-Refrigerator space will be available to those bringing their own food, but kitchen space is limited so please keep that in mind if preparing your own meals.
-Those providing their own food are welcome to share in the camp's coffee/tea/mead, etc.
+We provide three meals a day plus snacks and beverages.
+Vegetarian options are available at each meal but please note that dairy products and eggs are often used even in vegetarian dishes.
+Some vegan and and gluten-free choices will be available at each meal, but we cannot produce full meals for either.
+If you have food concerns,you may wish to bring food that meets your requirements.
+Refrigerator space and microwave ovens are available to those bringing their own food, but we cannot offer kitchen space for actual cooking.
+Those providing their own food are welcome to share in the camp’s beverages.

 CHILDREN

 Children are welcome at GCG, but anyone under 18 must be in the company of a custodial parent or legal guardian.
 Children under 10 must be supervised at all times.
 Unattended children are not allowed in the dining hall.
-Do not leave children, of any age, unattended near any body of water.
+Do not leave children of any age unattended near any body of water.
 Parents are, at all times, responsible for their children.
-We will have crafts and activities for children to do, however there will be no actual childcare available.

 COST